domconf/Code-Refactor/README.md

 ## Description
 This project's goal is to refactor Horiseon's code to make the website easily accesible.

 <img width="669" alt="Screenshot 2023-02-27 at 9 41 38 AM" src="https://user-images.githubusercontent.com/123976458/221593959-fda9c9f7-7117-40d7-ad3c-6045cd84d017.png">

 To meet these criteria, I made multiple changes that replaced HTML elements with semantic elements such as the footer tag, title tag and alt attributes in order to make the site flow better and easily accessible for tools such as screen readers.
+Attached below in the Usage section is a screenshot showing the refactored website.

 ## Table of Contents